 Geologic hazards are ubiquitous

 Geologic Hazard Investigations are triggered during the planning phase of a project and require Geologic Hazards to be identified, mapped, and mitigated.
-Mitigation of Geologic Hazards can be addressed with project design features or setbacks from identified geologic hazards.
+Mitigation of Geologic Hazards can be addressed with project design features, engineering controls, and/or setbacks from identified geologic hazards.

 Many services are associated with Geologic Hazard Investigations and may include the following based on site conditions: